YasafVol/dc20/projectPlan/mvp.md

 ## III.
 MVP Feature Scope
 1.  **Character Creation Wizard (Level 1 Only):**
-    *   Guided, 10-stage UI based on DC20's Level 1 creation steps (re-ordered for impact: A-Attributes, B-Ancestry, C-Class, D-Background, E-Review, F-Equipment).
+    *   Guided, 6-stage UI implementing the initial stages (A-Attributes, B-Ancestry, C-Class) of the re-ordered flow (A-Attributes, B-Ancestry, C-Class, D-Background, E-Review, F-Equipment).
+These stages incorporate decision points from DC20's original 10 steps for Level 1.
     *   Visual-only breadcrumbs indicating progress through the re-ordered stages.
     *   Input fields, selections, point allocation with real-time validation for Level 1 constraints.
     *   Dynamic *provisional* updates of relevant stats on the frontend as choices are made.